neulab/SpanNER/README.md

 ## System Combination

 ### Base Model
-We provided 12 base model result-files of CoNLL-2003 dataset in `combination/results`.
+We provided 12 base models (result-files) of CoNLL-2003 dataset in `combination/results`.
-More base model's result-files can be download from [ExplainaBoard-download](http://explainaboard.nlpedia.ai/download.html).
+More base model (result-files) can be download from [ExplainaBoard-download](http://explainaboard.nlpedia.ai/download.html).

 ### Combination
-Put your result-files with different models in `data/results` folder, then run:
+Put your different base models (result-files) in the `data/results` folder, then run:

 ```
 python comb_voting.py